sqlitebrowser/sqlitebrowser/BUILDING.md

 ## BUILD INSTRUCTIONS AND REQUIREMENTS ##

-Database Browser for SQLite requires Trolltech's Qt, version 4.6 or newer.
+DB Browser for SQLite requires Trolltech's Qt, version 4.6 or newer.
 For more information on Qt please consult http://www.qtsoftware.com.
 The GPL version of Qt is available in almost all Linux distributions as a default package.